LiveGTech/gShell/docs/en/architecture.md

 **User-specific power menu** - a power menu that extends the basic power menu to include shortcuts to time-critical apps (e.g. to show the user's bus pass or pay for an item)

 **Home screen** - Lets the user launch apps.
-Its appearance can be customised (such as wallpaper, icons, and icon placement)
+Its appearance can be customised (such as background, icons, and icon placement)

 **Incoming call screen** - When somebody is calling, this screen pops up to let the user answer the call, and then it handles the UI throughout the duration of the call.